elhoussam/GameSnake/README.md

 # GameSnake

-The logique behide this game is inspired from this youtube List https://www.youtube.com/playlist?list=PLz5rnvLVJX5VWmVigCUt9CLRpHILJp1N5
+The logique behide this game is inspired from this [youtube List](https://www.youtube.com/playlist?list=PLz5rnvLVJX5VWmVigCUt9CLRpHILJp1N5) i change some code to export the jar file

-Change some code in side

-and create jar file for it